sciencegraph/brinton/README.md

     through a grid of variables and graphic types.
-  - `longplot()` graphics, which present the entire catalog of available graphics for representing one particular variable or a limited number of variables using a grid of graphic types and variations on these types.
+  - `longplot()` graphics, which present the entire catalog of available graphics for representing one particular variable or a limited selection of variables using a grid of graphic types and variations on these types.
   - `plotup()` function, which complements the previous two functions in that it presents a particular graphic for a specific variable or a limited number of variables of a dataset.